jtenner/ason/README.md

 There are many Serialization methods out there that can turn a conceptual object into a buffer or string of some kind, like JSON and protobuf.
 Each one of these methods has their benefits, and none of them can take advantage of the runtime type information provided by the AssemblyScript compiler.

-Serialization methods is that they tend to be "tree-like" instead of data oriented, much like JSON creates a document.
-However, instead of storing a tree structure, ASON stores a set of linear instructions to assemble an object from scratch using the smallest amount of space possible.
+Serialization methods tend to be "tree-like" to describe the "shape" of a given reference instead of data oriented.
+JSON and XML are declarative tree-like data structure formats.
+Instead of a declarative data structure, ASON uses a collection of tables to describe objects, effectively looping over each record and performing an action.

 # How To Use